Hawaii reports 39 new coronavirus cases

-HONOLULU (KHON2) — The Hawaii Department of Health reports 39 coronavirus cases and no new deaths on Tuesday, July 6.
+HONOLULU (KHON2) — The Hawaii Department of Health reports 39 new coronavirus cases and no new deaths on Wednesday, July 7.

-There are 28 coronavirus cases on Oahu, two on the Big Island, one on Kauai, three on Maui, and five diagnosed out of state.
+There are 24 coronavirus cases on Oahu, nine on the Big Island, one on Maui and five diagnosed out of state.

 The state death toll stands at 518.